SENCO: Miss. L McKay

 All students who have been identified with a Special Educational Need/ Disability are allocated a Key Worker depending on the extent of their needs.
 The students with Key Workers will engage in additional individualised intervention of which, the Key Worker will then liaise with staff and parents/carers to discuss the progress and developments within

 Each teacher is responsible for meeting the needs of students in their class through differentiated tasks and strategies.
 We offer interventions for literacy, numeracy, social and communication skills and social and emotional support.

 At Key Stage 4 we tailor the curriculum to meet the needs of individual students and this can often be in the reduction of the number of subjects taken.
 The remaining time is devoted to a number of strategies to support including literacy and study skills programmes.

 Students’ progress will be monitored and assessed during three data points each year: – Autumn, Spring and Summer.
 This will be formally reported to parents once annually through the school report.
-There will be an opportunity to meet teaching staff, care and guidance staff and the SENCO during an annual parents evening.
-In addition to this Year 7 have the chance to meet the SENDCO at the Year 7 settling in evening.
+There will be an opportunity to meet teaching staff, YTLs and the SENCO during an annual parents evening.
+In addition to this Year 7 have the chance to meet the SENCO at the Year 7 settling in evening.

 SEND students with EHC plans are reviewed annually and parents are invited to contribute to the plan.
 Students who have external agency support will have biannual meetings to which parents will be invited.
 Parents’ views will be sought via the Wingfield plan for all other students with SEND needs.
 Parents are welcome to contact the school at any time regarding SEND concerns for their child.